An important part of effective and patient-centred health

 system planning is understanding the overall health profile

-of the people who live in the Central region.
+of the people who live in Central LHIN.
 Taking this

-population health approach enables the Central LHIN to
+population health approach enables the Central LHIN, working in collaboration with our health system partners, to

 Ontario’s total population, Central LHIN is the most